Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Introduction

-\cite{lin22datadriven} established several state-of-the-art theoretical results for data-driven newsvendor problems with linear overage and underage costs under the above two minimal separation conditions.
-However, despite the significant progress made, the following important problems remain unsolved: \begin{enumerate} \item The regret analysis in \cite{lin22datadriven} is tailored for newsvendor problems with linear overage and underage costs.
-It does not work for the more general convex overage and underage costs.
-Besides, there is a notable gap between their regret lower bound $\Omega(1/(\alpha\beta))$ for any data-driven policy and their regret upper bound $\mathcal O(\log T/(\alpha\beta))$ for SAA, under the $(\alpha,\beta)$-local minimal separation condition. \item There is no lower bound result that matches the regret upper bound $\mathcal O(\log T/\alpha)$ of SAA and SGD\footnote{\cite{huh2009nonparametric} established the regret upper bound $\mathcal O(\log T/\alpha)$ for their SGD-based algorithm under the $\alpha$-global minimal separation condition.} simultaneously for the parameter $\alpha$ and the time horizon $T$ under the $\alpha$-global minimal separation condition.
+Further investigation of inventory management problems under the aforementioned more general demand distributions may, to some extent, be shaped and constrained by existing research approaches.
+Existing works mainly focus on the linear-cost newsvendor problem \citep{levi2007nearoptimal,besbes2013implications,lin22datadriven} and heavily rely on the special structure of the optimal solution.
+Specifically, the optimal solution can be explicitly expressed as a quantile of the demand distribution.
+Therefore, the analytical methods in these studies are also developed based on the quantile structure of the optimal solution, limiting their generalizability to more general inventory problems, where the optimal solution is generally not a quantile of the demand distribution.
+For example, for the generalized forms of the newsvendor problems (see Section~\ref{subsec:example-nvp}), the optimal solution would be complicated.
+For these problems, the existing analytical methods are no longer effective and fail to provide further insights, which may be the reason that data-driven investigations for these problems remain underdeveloped.
+Additionally, even for the linear-cost newsvendor problem, there is a notable gap between the state-of-the-art regret lower bound for any policies and the regret upper bound for SAA, under both global and local minimal separation conditions.
+Besides, there is no lower bound result that matches the regret upper bound $\mathcal O(\log T/\alpha)$ of SAA and SGD\footnote{\cite{huh2009nonparametric} established the regret upper bound $\mathcal O(\log T/\alpha)$ for their SGD-based algorithm under the $\alpha$-global minimal separation condition.} simultaneously for the parameter $\alpha$ and the time horizon $T$ under the $\alpha$-global minimal separation condition.
 Moreover, even without considering \(\alpha\), we find that the proof of the widely cited \(\Omega (\log T)\) lower bound result in~\cite{besbes2013implications} may be flawed due to a subtle but critical technical oversight.\footnote{In Appendix~\ref{sec:ub-uniform}, we design an algorithm achieving $\O(1)$ regret under the hard instances constructed in their proof, therefore contradicting their $\Omega(\log T)$ lower bound.
-We also present a detailed discussion about the subtle technical oversight in their proof.}
+We also present a detailed discussion about the subtle technical oversight in their proof both theoretically and numerically.}